Frizington Lease Extension - Free Consultation

 Top reasons for lease extension now:

-It is conventional wisdom that a property with more than 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 35 years remaining, the property will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an further 90 years added to any lease with more than 45 years left, the premises will be equivalent in value to a freehold for decades to come.

 Lender Requirement